simoneSantoni/NLP-orgs-markets/legacy/README.md

 # Legacy

-This folder contains the 2019/20 final course project (going through helps clarify your expectations about the coursework).
+This folder contains the coursework administered to the 2019/20  cohort.